 The Jet-Z series is named after the patented baffle system.
 Baffles are pieces of metal which create a path for gasses to expand into.
 Certain layouts (way beyond my knowledge) slow gasses significantly thus reducing the noise at the muzzle.
 I opted for the compact model due to its slim profile.
 Ase have numerous other options within the Jet-Z range which all look fantastic.
 Something I may consider for the AR in future..

 Ase have built it to withstand military grade abuse -That Steel is very durable.
 The only thing you need to watch out for is rust.
 When you finish using the moderator, let it cool and remove it from the rifle.
 When you get it home give it a good spray of penetrating oil inside and out (Ase recommend WD40 in the literature).

 The Jet-Z comes with a barrel thread protector which you would be wise to use as it helps protect the thread and the barrel crown (important for accuracy).
 Luckily Mik from Dolphin had already made me a thread protector which is indistinguishable from the barrel when done up.
 It is quite amazing!

 Miks engineering is so good the thread protector does not even notice when screwed down.

 I took the GnZ precision rifle down to a local 100yd range to test performance with the moderator.
 The rifle is chambered in .260rem which is generally considered to be a little quieter than a .308 but not by much.
 At around 150db It definitely requires good ear protection.
-I wear inner foam buds and outer muffs for unmoderated centre fire rifles of any calibre.
+I wear inner foam buds and outer muffs for unmoderated center fire rifles of any caliber.
 I used to wear muffs only until I ended up with them riding up a few times leaving me with mild tinnitus (constant buzzing in the ear – not nice).